papivot/pace-docs/PKS Advanced troubleshooting with BOSH.md

 > `bosh -e pcf -d service-instance_47267983-9989-41ce-bc33-905e249b1fbc event 4180`

-should retune something similar to this -
+That should return something similar to this -

 ```shell
 Using environment '10.0.0.5' as user 'director'